Panda-Lewandowski/awesome-ai-forensics/README.md

 The authors' own caveat: "not recoverable" means *not recoverable by disk-level parsing*.
 Volume Shadow Copies, live memory, SQLite freelist and WAL carving, and LevelDB slack were out of scope and may still yield records.

-**Why model metadata matters.** Which model was downloaded, and when, speaks to intent — many published models are purpose-built.
+**Why model metadata matters.** *Investigative lead.* Which model was downloaded, and when, speaks to capability, preparation and interest — many published models are purpose-built.
+It does not by itself establish intent.
 Manifests carry SHA-256 digests you can cross-reference against public hubs, and LM Studio preserves the original download URL, so the exact file can be re-fetched.

 ### Cloud chat clients

 - **ChatGPT mobile** — first forensic analysis, across Android, iOS and cloud storage — *[Dragonas, Lambrinoudakis & Nakoutis, FSI:DI 50 (2024)](https://www.sciencedirect.com/science/article/pii/S2666281724001252)*
 - **ChatGPT, Gemini, Copilot and Claude compared** — *[Cho et al., FSI:DI 52 (2025)](https://www.sciencedirect.com/science/article/pii/S2666281724001823)*
-- **The asymmetry that decides your strategy:** browser-accessed conversations persist server-side; **API-key access is generally stateless**, so cloud-side collection will not help if the subject used a local client with a key.
-Local application storage holds the context in that case — *[LangurTrace §3.4](https://www.sciencedirect.com/science/article/pii/S2666281725001271)*
+- **The asymmetry that decides your strategy.** Browser-accessed conversations persist server-side and are visible in the account.
+API-key access behaves differently, and it is worth separating three things rather than calling it "stateless":
+  - **no user-visible persistent conversation** — the history is not in the account UI;
+  - **possible provider-side retention** — request metadata, abuse-monitoring logs and, for some API types, limited conversational state or audit trails;
+  - **local client-side state** — the application stores the context and resends it with every call, which is where your evidence actually is.

+  Cloud-side collection is therefore a weak first move against a local client with an API key, but not an empty one — *[LangurTrace §3.4](https://www.sciencedirect.com/science/article/pii/S2666281725001271)*

 ---